foursquare/pilgrim-unity-package/README.md

 ### Mocking Editor Locations

 When running your Unity project in the editor it is possible to mock the location returned by the `PilgrimUnitySDK.GetCurrentLocation()` method.
 To do this first you need to create a `CurrentLocationMock` asset by selecting the menu item `Assets\Create\Pilgrim\Mock Current Location`.
 When selected you can configure in the inspector the `CurrentLocation` fields.
-Then you need to attach a `GetCurrentLocationEditorMock` to a `GameObject` in your scene, and set the `Mock Location` property to the .asset you created.
-When run in the editor the `PilgrimUnitySDK.OnGetCurrentLocationResult` action will return the `CurrentLocation` you set in the `GetCurrentLocationEditorMock`.
+Then you need to attach a `GetCurrentLocationEditorMock` component to a `GameObject` in your scene, and set the `Mock Location` property to the .asset you created.
+When run in the editor the `PilgrimUnitySDK.OnGetCurrentLocationResult` action will return the `CurrentLocation` you set in the `GetCurrentLocationEditorMock` component.

 ![](images/mock1.png)